 - At some point in the meeting (if it doesn't come up in 1), be sure to mention our policy of upstreaming contributions.
 The earlier we can gauge the client's appetite for open source, the sooner we can determine their people profile, and whether they'll be asking us to work under terms we'll accept.

-- If they have not tried Open edX yet, suggest that they sign up for the P&T trial so they can play with the software and see how it works.
-If you think it would be helpful, or if they've asked for a walkthrough, bring up the demo instance and show them around.
+- If they have not tried Open edX yet, you can bring up the demo instance and show them around.

 Occasionally, a lead will come in asking for a single feature change to the platform.
 The feature is apparently small and the person or team is not looking for an extended engagement.